 \section{Discussion}

-In this article, we propose a modification to the canonical stick-breaking construction, leading to an infinite mixture model that provides consistency for the number of clusters (like the MFM model) as well as easy implementation in posterior MCMC computation (like the DP mixture model). \cite{heiner2019structured} similarly proposes a tweak to the breaking proportion $v_k$ under the framework of the Bayesian finite mixture prior, while we focus on the infinite mixture model and construct the theoretical properties on the number of clusters.
+In this article, we propose a modification to the canonical stick-breaking construction, leading to an infinite mixture model that provides consistency for the number of clusters (like the MFM model) as well as easy implementation in posterior MCMC computation (like the Dirichlet process mixture model). \cite{heiner2019structured} similarly proposes a tweak to the breaking proportion $v_k$ under the framework of the Bayesian finite mixture prior, while we focus on the infinite mixture model and construct the theoretical properties on the number of clusters.

 There are several extensions worth further pursuing.
-First, recovery of the true number of clusters under a {\em misspecified} model is still an open problem.
-In recent work \citep{cai2021finite}, it is theoretically shown that misspecification of component will tend to result in over-estimation of the number of clusters in overfitted finite mixture models.
-Intuitively, this suggests that in addition to controlling the mixture weights to avoid small spurious clusters, it is also important to ensure that the family of component distributions is flexible enough to avoid severe model misspecification issues.
+First, recovery of the true number of clusters under a {\em misspecified} model is still an open problem. {In a recent work \citep{cai2021finite}, it is theoretically shown that even a small amount of misspecification of the components will tend to result in over-estimation of the number of clusters in overfitted finite mixture models.} Intuitively, this suggests that in addition to controlling the mixture weights to avoid small spurious clusters, it is also important to ensure that the family of component distributions is flexible enough to avoid severe model misspecification issues.
 Second, it would be interesting to investigate whether the combination of the quasi-Bernoulli infinite mixture framework and distance clustering approaches, such as the Laplacian-based approach \citep{rohe2011spectral}, can lead to a consistency result for the number of clusters.